 Specifically, the new trim level structure will eschew the base LT and up-level Premier models offered since the Bolt EV’s launch, replacing them with one trim LT trim level split out into 1LT and 2LT equipment groups.
 The change marks the first time that the revised structure will be used on the Bolt EV since the vehicle went on sale for the 2017 model year.

 As of this writing, it’s unclear whether the trim level rearrangement will be accompanied by a similar change to features, equipment, content and pricing.

-The Chevy Bolt EV was supposed to have received a thorough refresh.
-The updated model was originally scheduled to arrive for the 2021 model year.
-However, obstacles created by the COVID-19 pandemic pushed the updated model to the 2022 model year.
-The 2022 Bolt EV will be joined by a slightly larger brother, the upcoming Bolt EUV, which will also benefit from the updates in store for the EV.
+The 2022 Chevy Bolt EV will deliver a thorough refresh.
+The updated model was originally scheduled to arrive for the 2021 model year, but obstacles created by the COVID-19 pandemic pushed the updated model to the 2022 model year.
+The refreshed Bolt EV will be joined by a slightly larger brother, the upcoming Bolt EUV, which will also benefit from the updates in store for the EV.
 Both models will go into production in the summer of 2021 at the GM Lake Orion plant.